-... to support our scientists‘ research and publication process, giving them more time for what really matters – their research.
+... to support our scientists‘ information retrieval and publication process, giving them more time for what really matters – their research.

 We create publication lists for references, curriculum vitae and websites.

-- We extensively support the scientific publication process, especially through encouraging and funding open access publication.
+- We extensively support the scientific publication process, especially by encouraging and funding open access publication.

-- We have a broad understanding of our tasks as a research library; thus, we strive to also make our library a community meeting space to bridge groups and research interests.
+- We have a broad understanding of our tasks as a research library.

 Listed here are some of our projects to illustrate our multifaceted work:

-The Max Planck Institute for Mathematics in the Sciences has decided to contribute to integration by supporting children and adolescents with a migration background.
+The Max Planck Institute for Mathematics in the Sciences has decided to support children and adolescents with a migration background.